kevin872/Get-AP-Daily-Video-Transcript/README.md

 Works on Chrome

+TODO:
-TODO: Replace the 69 lines of ChatGPT code with some senior developer code or... at least GPT4 code
+* Replace the 69 lines of ChatGPT code with some senior developer code or... at least GPT4 code
+* Get this to work on Safari, and FireFox